 - Students should wash hands after each playtime and before class times.

 - Playground equipment is shared among school children.
-Students are expected to take turn, show respect and avoid play or movement that may harm others.
+Students are expected to take a turn, show respect, and avoid play or movement that may harm others.
 Play should be sensible and safe.

 - Students should use the allocated toilets.